Cloud Firewall: What Is It and Why Is It Essential?

 Cloud Firewall Use Cases

 To stop malicious activity across your cloud infrastructure, applications, and services, you need to secure both the perimeter (ingress and egress, or north-south traffic) and lateral traffic (east-west).
-Cloud firewalls are used to secure ingress, egress, and east-west traffic to detect and stop malicious or prohibited activity across every account.
+Cloud firewalls are used to detect and stop malicious or prohibited activity across every account.

 Egress covers workloads initiating traffic to somewhere else or what your cloud deployment needs to access to perform an operation or function.
 Examples of access include external payment gateways, API-based services, SaaS services, software updates, and external URLs.
 The direction is outbound and initiated on the application side.
 Securing egress protects applications from threats such as malware (by preventing command-and-control or C2 action) and data exfiltration.

 East-west covers workload-to-workload traffic within the cloud environment or on-premises (hybrid).
 Examples include communications such as inter-region, endpoint services, private links, or PaaS constructs.
 These can be either client- or server-initiated.
-Securing east-west traffic prevents lateral movements of threats within your cloud deployment.
+Securing east-west traffic with a cloud firewall prevents lateral movements of threats within your cloud deployment.

 Examples of Cloud Firewalls